 - Name-drop other companies if and when possible in your value statement.

 - Tell the prospect that you’re not sure if you can help them in the cold call script.
 This will decrease their guard as well as build rapport.

 - Ask a series of questions in order to qualify the prospect as well as gather information.

 - Do not ask too many questions or turn the cold call script into an interview process.

 - Share a few points in order to build interest once you’ve qualified the prospect.
 The points can be a few statements which expand on the value statement as well as draw in pain obtained from the qualifying questions.

 - Do not go into a full solution overview at this point.
-The goal of your cold call script is to build enough interest in order to schedule a first conversation with the prospect.
+The goal of your is to build enough interest in order to schedule a first conversation with the prospect.

 - Operate with the goal of the cold call being to get their agreement to discuss the subject in more detail with you.
 This can be seen as a first conversation.

 - Do not turn away from an opportunity to start the first conversation during your cold call.

-SalesScripter provides sales training to help in the area of cold calling script.
+SalesScripter provides sales training to help you with creating your cold call script.